dfelinto/blender-manual/manual/modeling/geometry_nodes/instances/instances_to_points.rst

    The Instances to Points node.

-The *Instances to Points* node generates points on origins of top-level instances.
+The *Instances to Points* node generates points at the origins of top-level instances.
+Attributes on the :ref:`instance domain <attribute-domains>` are moved to the point cloud points.

 .. note::